ElektraInitiative/libelektra/doc/decisions/escaped_name.md

   "full name" (a variant of the escaped name) will not be used anymore.
 - escaped name will be only present in `keyNew` and `keyGetEscapedName`
 - rename `keyAddName`, e.g. to `keyAddEscapedName`
-  (or `keyAddFullName` if we decide to call the escaped name full name)
 - `keyDup` with arguments to filter which parts are copied (to allow copy of keys where only the key name is copied)